 TV service providers whose programming includes full-length feature films, television films and series, documentaries, animated series or short films produced less than seven years ago must contribute, on a yearly basis, 5 per cent of the total income from the previous fiscal year (6 per cent for public broadcasters), according to their accounts, to the pre-financing of the production of certain audiovisual works such as full-length feature films, television films and series, documentaries, animated series and short films.
 Judgments of the Spanish Constitutional Court in case STC 035/2016 dated 3 March 2016, and of the Supreme Court in case STS 1665/2016 dated 7 July 2016 have confirmed the legality of this obligation on the grounds that it does not violate the principle of freedom of individual enterprise.

-The General Audiovisual Law has been developed by Royal Decree 988/2015 and Royal Decree 241/2019 of 5 April, which regulate the legal regime applicable to this financing obligation for European audiovisual works.
+The General Audiovisual Law has been developed by Royal Decree 988/2015 and Royal Decree 241/2019 of 5 April, which regulate the legal regime applicable to financing obligations for European audiovisual works.

-According to the RTVE Financing Law16 and Royal Decree 1004/2010, since September 2009 private audiovisual communication services operators must pay 1.5 per cent (for pay-TV) and 3 per cent (for free-to-air TV) of their television and other audiovisual communication services revenue on a yearly basis for the financing of the public broadcaster RTVE, since advertising has been banned from RTVE's broadcasting.
+According to the RTVE Financing Law22 and Royal Decree 1004/2010, since September 2009, private audiovisual communication services operators must pay 1.5per cent (for pay-TV) and 3 per cent (for free-to-air TV) of their television and other audiovisual communication services revenue on a yearly basis for the financing of the public broadcaster RTVE, since advertising was banned from RTVE's broadcasting.
 This obligation was challenged by one of the Spanish audiovisual operators (DTS Distribuidora de Televisión Digital, SA) before the CJEU.
 By a decision dated 10 November 2016, the CJEU confirmed that the European Commission's authorisation of such financing obligation is compliant with EU legislation (case C-449/14 P).

-While there are no specific advertising restrictions on radio services (other than those set out in the General Advertising Law),17 TV service providers must fulfil certain advertising-related obligations, which for linear services include the obligation to broadcast a maximum of 12 minutes of commercials per hour.
-The General Audiovisual Law has been developed by Royal Decree 1624/2011 on certain aspects of television commercial communication (self-promotion, telepromotion and sponsorship).
+While there are no specific advertising restrictions on radio services (other than those set out in the General Advertising Law),24 TV service providers must fulfil certain advertising-related obligations, which for linear services include the obligation to broadcast a maximum of 12 minutes of commercials per hour.
+The General Audiovisual Law has been developed by Royal Decree 1624/2011 on certain aspects of television commercial communication (self-promotion, tele promotion and sponsorship).